 The following placeholders are automatically provided and can be used in templates:

-• {{ _kolena_date }}: Date of the agent run in UTC, formatted as YYYY-MM-DD.
+• {{ _kolena_date }}: Date of the Agent Run in UTC, formatted as YYYY-MM-DD.

-• {{ _kolena_agent }}: Name of the agent running the prompt.
+• {{ _kolena_agent }}: Name of the Agent running the prompt.

 The following placeholders are reserved for internal use by Kolena and cannot be used in templates.
 They will not be rendered in the final output: